Sabres' Olofsson sets power play mark in win over Stars

-Victor Olofsson had a goal and an assist and Carter Hutton stopped 25 shots for the 12th shutout of his career to lead the Atlantic Division-leading Buffalo Sabres to a 4-0 victory over the Dallas Stars on Monday afternoon.
-Sam Reinhart, Jeff Skinner and Marcus Johansson also scored goals and Jack Eichel had two assists for the Sabres who have opened the season with points in all six games (5-0-1), the first time since 2008-09 that Buffalo has accomplished that feat.
+Victor Olofsson had a goal and an assist and Carter Hutton stopped 25 shots for the 12th shutout of his career to lead the Atlantic Division-leading Buffalo Sabres to a 4-0 victory over the visiting Dallas Stars on Monday afternoon.
+Sam Reinhart, Jeff Skinner, and Marcus Johansson also scored goals and Jack Eichel had two assists for the Sabres, who have opened the season with points in each of its first six games (5-0-1) for the first time since the 2008-09 season.

-Following a tight-checking first period that saw the two teams combined for just 11 shots, Buffalo took a 1-0 lead at the 6:27 mark of the second period when Olofsson one-timed a pass from Rasmus Dahlin from the right dot into the top right corner.
-The power-play goal ended Bishop's shutout streak against the Sabres at 155 minutes and 57 seconds.
+Following a tight-checking first period that saw the two teams combine for just 11 shots, Buffalo took a 1-0 lead at the 6:27 mark of the second when Olofsson one-timed a pass from Rasmus Dahlin from the right dot into the top-right corner.
+The power-play goal ended Bishop's shutout streak against the Sabres at 155:57.
 Reinhart made it 2-0 with 2:04 left in the period with a one-timer from the top of the slot off Olofsson's setup that went through a screened Bishop's pads.

 Johansson followed with a slap shot from just inside the blue line through traffic that snuck just inside the left post for his third goal of the season with 13:58 left.